-A fast appeal only covers the decision to end services or discharge you from the hospital.
+Generally, a fast appeal only covers the decision to end services or discharge you from the hospital.
 You may need to start a separate appeal for any items or services you may have gotten after the decision to end services.
 Visit Medicare.gov/appeals or Medicare.gov/publications to review the booklet, "Medicare Appeals."
+There are some exceptions (details in blue box below).